 Yes.
 Anyone can get HIV, including older adults.
-According to the Centers for Disease Control and Prevention (CDC), in 2015, an estimated 47% of Americans living with diagnosed HIV were aged 50 and older.The number of older adults living with HIV is increasing for the following reasons:
+According to the Centers for Disease Control and Prevention (CDC), in 2016, nearly half of the people in the United States and dependent areas living with diagnosed HIV were aged 50 and older.The number of older adults living with HIV is increasing for the following reasons:

 - Many people diagnosed with HIV at a younger age are growing older.
 Life-long treatment with HIV medicines (called antiretroviral therapy or ART) is helping these people live longer, healthier lives.

 - Thousands of older people are newly diagnosed with HIV every year.

 Are the risk factors for HIV the same for older adults?